mdn/todo-react/docs/tutorial.md

 };
 ```

 We're going to start with the Form component.
-We'll also use a UXPin-specific webpack config file.
+We'll also use a UXPin-specific webpack config file (the `webpackConfig` option) which we'll cover next.

 ### Create a uxpin.webpack.config.js file

 UXPin typically doesn't need to use your entire existing Webpack build process.
 We'll use a more minimal build for UXPin.
-Create a `uxpin.webpack.config.js` and [copy and paste this content]() into the file.
+Create a `uxpin.webpack.config.js` and [copy and paste this content](https://raw.githubusercontent.com/itsderek23/todo-react/master/uxpin.webpack.config.js) into the file.

 At this point we have the minimum configuration required to view the Form component.

 ## Experimental Mode

-To preview the Form component we can run UXPin Merge Experimental Mode.
-Experimental Mode lets us view components locally.
+We can run UXPin Merge Experimental Mode to preview the Form component.
+Experimental Mode lets us prototype with our local components to verify their behavior before pushing to UXPin.
 Start Experimental Mode:

 ```
-uxpin-merge --disable-tunneling
+uxpin-merge
 ```

 Using the settings provided in `uxpin.webpack.config.js`, Experimental mode bundles your components and opens a browser window.
 You can lay out components in a similar fashion as the UXPin Editor.
 After Experimental Mode loads, drag and drop the Form component from the sidebar onto the project canvas: